jbl2024/latelier/README.md

 ### Requirements

-GraphicsMagick is required to generate thumbnails
+GraphicsMagick is required to generate thumbnails.
+See http://www.graphicsmagick.org/

 ### Configuration